 The same photograph of the hotel compound was later used on paper luggage tags [Fig. 3] for the Kamakura resort.
 Affixed to suitcases and steamer trunks, luggage tags were very popular in the interwar period.
 In addition to helping sort luggage in transit, these tags signaled the cosmopolitan sophistication of the tourist and thus were often designed with bold images and bright colors.
 The oval inset of the Daibutsu closely mirrors the postcard design, yet this photograph of the Kamakura colossus is of a much later vintage, quite possibly dating from the 1930’s [Fig. 4].

-The Kamakura Kaihin Hotel received significant damage during the 1923 Great Kantō earthquake, but was rebuilt to its previous grandeur.
+The Kamakura Kaihin Hotel suffered significant damage during the 1923 Great Kantō earthquake, but was rebuilt to its previous grandeur.
 The hotel would remain in operation up through World War II, until a series of fires resulted in its closing in the mid-1940s.

 *This is part of a series of posts devoted to exploring the development of a visual literacy for Buddhist imagery in America.
 All items (except otherwise noted) are part of my personal collection of Buddhist-themed ephemera.